Jack in the Green, Hastings 2026

 >>> Looking for accommodation in Hastings?
 Check here for rates and availability

-What is the history of Jack in the Green Hastings
+What is the history of Jack in the Green Hastings?

 Jack is a traditional May Day character symbolising winter and is at the heart of the Jack in the Green festivities.
 A towering Jack leads the procession through the ancient lanes of Hastings old town flanked by his green bogies and the event has become part of Hastings history.